Yucatan pipefish: Food habits

 S. Makaxi, along with other members of the pipefish family are commonly identified by an elongated snout that is used to with suction to devour small prey.
 Due to the size and confirmation of their mouths, members of the genus are limited by the size of their prey (Ryer and Orth 1987).
 S. Makaxi is considered carnivorous and consumes amphipods and copepods (Huh, Knitting 1985).
 Many pipefishes utilize their habitat and while camouflaged in tall sea grasses, use a “sit and wait” technique when hunting for food (Tipton and Bell 1988).

 Predation

 All syngnathids try avoid predation by blending into their habitat through means of “disguise” and “masquerade”.(Kleiber, Blight, Caldwell 2011).
 Physical characteristics allows syngnathids to avoid predation very well, however studies suggests that syngnathids are most vulnerable to predation when the habitat changes and no longer supports the phenotype of pipe horses and mating behavior increases risk of predation (Kleiber, Blight, Caldwell 201).According to Kleiber, Blight and Caldwell, they “identified 135 reports of predation on syngnathids by at least 82 predator species from a range of taxa,” including, “invertebrates….fishes….turtles…and marine mammals”.

 Ecosystem roles

-Pipefish are foragers that consume small animals like plankton, small shrimp, and some crustations.
+Pipefish are foragers that consume small animals like plankton, small shrimp, and some crustaceans.
 Although it is thought that most pipefish have few predators due to their avoidance behavior, they are resource for the predators that do consume them (Kleiber, Blight, Caldwell 2011).